qiscus/qiscus-sdk-web-core/docs/index.md

 ### Step 5 : Create Chat Room

-There are three Chat Room types, 1-on-1, group, and channel, for further detail you can see [link](https://quip.com/qE8aAr4LK2TZ#TBJACA1CuiM) for this section let's use 1-on-1.
+There are three Chat Room types, 1-on-1, group, and channel, for further detail you can see [Chat Room Type](#chat-room-type) for this section let's use 1-on-1.
 We assume that you already know a targeted user you want to chat with.
 To start a conversation with your targeted user, it can be done with `chatTarget('userId')` method.
 Qiscus Chat SDK, then, will serve you a new Chat Room, asynchronously.
 When the room is successfully created, Qiscus Chat SDK will return a Chat Room package through `chatRoomCreatedCallback()`.

 ```
 qiscus.chatTarget('userId')